Stephen Barchan (b.1982) studied composition with Richard Steinitz and Edwin Roxburgh, supported by the EMI Music Sound Foundation.

 Amongst the organisations who have presented his music are Aldeburgh Music, BBC, LSO Discovery, Ostrava Days, Park Lane Group, Sounds New and Soundwaves Festivals at venues including Cineworld (Shaftesbury Avenue), LSO St Lukes, Snape Maltings, Southbank Centre, The Warehouse and Weill Recital Hall in Carnegie Hall.
-Performances of his work have been given by BCMG, Contemporary Consort, Endymion, Galliard Ensemble (former BBC New Generation Artists), London Sinfonietta and Psappha, along with individual performances by David Purser, Jane Manning and Peter Donohoe.
+Performances of his work have been given by BCMG, Contemporary Consort, Endymion, Galliard Ensemble, London Sinfonietta and Psappha, along with individual performances by David Purser, Jane Manning and Peter Donohoe.
 As a conductor, he has worked with Azalea Ensemble, Birmingham Conservatoire Symphony Orchestra, Ensemble Firebird, Janacek Philharmonic Orchestra, London Sinfonietta Collective and Maverick TV/Channel 4 Television.

-During January 2012 he was featured artist of the month on the Dutch radio programme Dissonant (broadcast by RTV-Arnhem) and in July 2012 he was a featured composer at the King's Lynn Festival, where he also joined Festival director Ambrose Miller in a pre-concert talk about his music.
-In August 2012, he was a BBC After 2 guest and discussed his music with radio presenter John Foster for a live broadcast by BBC Tees.
-He is currently writing a new piece for violinist Irmina Trynkos and an ensemble work for eight players commissioned by Ayre.
+During January 2012 he was featured artist of the month on the Dutch radio programme Dissonant, broadcast by RTV-Arnhem.
+In July 2012 he was a featured composer at the King's Lynn Festival and in August 2012 he was a BBC After 2 guest for a live broadcast by BBC Tees.

 Photograph © Malcolm Crowthers 2012